Quantum-Accelerators/quacc/docs/src/install/install.md

 ## Installing QuAcc

-In your new activated conda environment, you can install QuAcc and its related dependencies by using `pip install quacc[full]`.
-For the development version of QuAcc (recommended), you can instead use `pip install quacc[full] @ git+https://github.com/arosen93/quacc.git`.
+In your new activated conda environment, you can install QuAcc and its related dependencies by using `pip install quacc`.
+For the development version of QuAcc (recommended), you can instead use `pip install git+https://github.com/arosen93/quacc.git`.